mohammedhamdhan/tp/docs/UserGuide.md

 Title: chicken rice
 Category: Food
 Date: 20-08-2004
-Amount: 20.00
+Amount: 100.00
 ```

-If you choose to change the category within 200 characters:
+If you choose to change the category:

 ```
 Expense edited successfully:
 Title: chicken rice
 Category: Micellaneous
 Date: 20-08-2004
-Amount: 100.00
+Amount: 20.00
 ```

 If you choose to keep the current category: